JTSDK/jtsdk64-tools/docs/setup/prerequisite.md

 # Prerequisites

 The only prerequisite to running the `JTSDK64 Tools Installer` is the need for an [Qt Account][].
-This is a rescent change is their open-source use policy which prevents anonymous downloading of components via their installer.
+This is a recent change is their open-source use policy which prevents anonymous downloading of components via their installer.

 !!! note